Particular/docs.particular.net/nservicebus/messaging/data-distribution.md

 Data distribution employs a broadcast distribution strategy, delivering the information to all physical nodes.
 This is different than a publish/subscribe scenario, which is designed to reliably deliver a message to only one logical endpoint.

 In a system in which a message processing endpoint is not scaled out, there is no difference.
-But when scaled out, multiple physical endpoint _instances_ together make up one logical endpoint, all cooperating to process messages from the same input queue.
+However, when scaled out, multiple physical endpoint _instances_ together make up one logical endpoint, all cooperating to process messages from the same input queue.

 In a publish/subscribe scenario, messages are routed to a _logical_ endpoint, and it makes no difference which physical endpoint instance ends up processing it.